katarighe/microverse-capstone-project-1/README.md

 - The program will open on the browser of your choice, such as Microsoft Edge, Google Chrome, Mozilla Firefox, Opera or Brave.
 - However, the project will load on Microsoft Edge by default.
 If you wish to view the project on a different browser, copy this (http://127.0.0.1:5500/) address on the Edge browser and past it to your web browser of your choice.
 - If you want to view the project on smartphone mode, right click your mouse and select "Inspect".
-Once the feature is opened you can view the website in mobile mode, the default size of a mobile version is 375x768 while desktop format is at 1024x768.
+Once it is opened, you can view the website in mobile mode, the default size of a mobile version is set at 375x768 while desktop format is at 1024x768.

 ### Deployment